 Choosing a RAID level is an exercise in balancing many factors, including cost, reliability, capacity, and performance.
 RAID performance and speed can be challenging to understand, mainly as distinct RAID levels use varying techniques and behave somewhat differently in practice.

-This article will explore the standard RAID levels of RAID 0, 5, 6, and 10 to see how performance differs between them.
-For the purposes of this article, RAID 1 will be assumed to be a subset of RAID 10.
-This is often a handy way to think of RAID 1—as simply being a RAID 10 array with only a single mirrored pair member.
-As RAID 1 is truly a single pair RAID 10 and behaves as such, this works wonderfully for making RAID performance easy to understand.
+This article will explore the standard RAID levels of RAID 0, 5 (now deprecated), 6, and 10 to see how their performance differs.
+For this article, RAID 1 will be assumed to be a subset of RAID 10.
+Put simply, a RAID 1 is the same as a RAID 10 array, except that it only includes a single mirrored pair member.
+As RAID 1 is genuinely a single pair of RAID 10 and behaves as such, this works wonderfully to make RAID performance easy to understand.
 It simply maps into the RAID 10 performance curve.

 RAID Reading, Writing 101